top of page

 Dr. McCreery has served as the advisor to the Federal Government and a number of other governments on matters related to honours.
 In 2011 McCreery was commissioned to undertake a comprehensive review of the Canadian Honours System for the Privy Council Office.
 This resulted in the report Preserving Prestige and Enhancing the Recognition of Excellence: A Review of the Canadian Honours System.
 In 2015 he was subsequently commissioned by the Department of Canadian Heritage to research and write a new protocol manual entitled The Canadian State Ceremonial and Protocol Manual.

 He has also regularly been consulted on the role of the Crown; reserve powers and function of Canada's constitutional monarchy.
-Since 2005 he has served as the national historian for St. John Ambulance Canada, and additionally served on the national governing body of St. John Ambulance Canada for six years.
+From 2005 to 2022, he has served as the national historian for St. John Ambulance Canada, and has served as Deputy Chancellor of the Order of St. John in Canada since 2024.

 Canada House 150.jpg